Why your Food Company Needs an ERP

 What do food companies need to consider in their ERP software selection?

-Food and beverage manufacturers have responsibilities unique to perishable products, like shelf-life, safe ingredients, consistency, and product safety.
-Also, food and beverage production companies must adhere to labeling and packaging requirements, manage recipes, maintain product quality, implement safety precautions and be able to respond quickly to a product recall5.
+Food and beverage manufacturers have responsibilities unique to perishable products, like shelf-life, high quality ingredients, consistency, and product safety.
+These companies must also adhere to strict labeling and packaging requirements, manage recipes, maintain product quality, implement safety precautions and be able to respond quickly to a product recall5.

 That’s a lot of moving parts to juggle, and traditional methods simply cannot keep up with the demand and growth.
 ERP software designed for those purposes helps companies stay organized and competitive.